enthought/pyql/docs/source/notebooks.rst

 Getting started
 ---------------

-In order to use the notebokks, you need to install:
+In order to use the notebooks, you need to install:

 * Ipython 0.13
 * pylab